PixarAnimationStudios/OpenSubdiv/documentation/getting_started.rst

-The Git Flow `tools <https://github.com/nvie/gitflow>`__ are not a requisite for working with the OpenSubdiv code base, but new work should always be performed in the 'dev' branch, or dedicated feature-branches.
+The Git Flow `tools <https://github.com/nvie/gitflow>`__ are not a requisite for working with the OpenSubdiv code base, but new work should always be performed in the *dev* branch, or dedicated feature-branches.
 By default, a cloned repository will be pointing to the 'master' branch.
-You can switch to the 'dev' branch using the following command:
+You can switch to the *dev* branch using the following command:

 .. code:: c++